-^{&#}x27;When he vetoes an ordinance he must present his objections to the city clerk within 5 days from the time the case is submitted to him.
+^{&#}x27;When he vetoes an ordinance he must present his objections to the cit, clerk within 5 days from the time the act is submitted to him.
 The objections are to be presented to the council at its next meeting.
-By a three-fourth vote the ordinance may be passed over his veto.
+By a threefourth vote the ordinance may be passed over his veto.